ben-albon/CouchDB-Auth-Layer/README.md

 ------
 This proxy expects each CouchDB document to contain a dict called authLayer.

-The authLayer dict is expected to contain a number of key:value pairs, where the key is a HTTP request method, and the value is a list of session_data elements required for the request to be accepted.
+The authLayer dict is expected to contain a number of key:value pairs, where the key is a HTTP request method, and the value is a list of sessions that are allowed access.

 ("ANY" is an additional key, which will match any HTTP request method).